SnoWed-29/frontned-ecommerce-mobile/README.md

 #About. <br />
-This is the FrontEnd of a Ecommerce mobile app , for a School Project
+This is the FrontEnd of a <a href="https://github.com/SnoWed-29/backend-ecommerce-mobile/"> Ecommerce mobile app</a>  , for a School Project